BenjaminUrquhart/JITSpeak/README.md

 *This repo contains a slightly-modified version of the [Catspeak test suite](https://github.com/katsaii/catspeak-lang) by katsaii.*

+*At this time, this project only supports Windows VM exports.*

 # How to use
 Simply set your `codegenType` to `JITSpeakCompilerWrapper`:
 ```gml